alan-lam/Unity/README.md

 ### Scriptable Objects
 `[CreateAssetMenu(menuName = "State")]` allows us to create a ScriptableObject in Unity (right click in Assets area -> Create -> State)

+Change the class so that it inherits from `ScriptableObject` instead of `MonoBehaviour`

 ### Managing States
 1. Create ScriptableObject called StartingState
 2. In AdventureGame.cs, add `[SerializeField] State startingState;`